-Up to Class B Units with each Class B Unit consisting of (i) one (1) Pre-Funded Warrant to Purchase one (1) Share of Common Stock and (ii) one (1) Common Warrant to purchase one (1) Share of Common Stock
+335,000 Class B Units with each Class B Unit consisting of (i) one (1) Pre-Funded Warrant to Purchase one (1) Share of Common Stock and (ii) one (1) Common Warrant to purchase one (1) Share of Common Stock

-Up to Representative Warrants to Purchase up to Shares of Common Stock
+72,000 Representative Warrants to Purchase 72,000 Shares of Common Stock

-Up to Shares of Common Stock Issuable Upon Exercise of up to (i) Pre-Funded Warrants, (ii) up to Common Warrants and (iii) up to Representative Warrants
+1,607,000 Shares of Common Stock Issuable Upon Exercise of (i) 335,000 Pre-Funded Warrants, (ii) 1,200,000 Common Warrants and (iii) 72,000 Representative Warrants

-We are offering up to Class A Units (the "Class A Units") with each Class A Unit consisting of (i) one (1) share of our common stock, par value \$0.00001 per share (the "common stock") and (ii) one (1) warrant to purchase one (1) share of common stock (each, a "Common Warrant") at an assumed public offering price of \$ per Class A Unit (which is the last reported sale price of our common stock on The Nasdaq Capital Market on , 2025).
+We are offering 865,000 Class A Units (the "Class A Units") with each Class A Unit consisting of (i) one (1) share of our common stock, par value \$0.00001 per share (the "common stock") and (ii) one (1) warrant to purchase one (1) share of common stock (each, a "Common Warrant") at a public offering price of \$5.00 per Class A Unit.

-We are also offering to certain purchasers whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, up to Class B Units (the "Class B Units"), with each Class B Unit consisting of (i) one (1) pre-funded warrant (each, a "Pre-Funded Warrant") to purchase one (1) share of common stock, in lieu of shares of common stock and (ii) one (1) Common Warrant.
-The purchase price of each Class B Unit will be equal to the public offering price for Class A Units in this offering, minus \$0.00001.
-Each Pre-Funded Warrant is exerciseable for one (1) share of our common stock and has an exercise price of \$0.00001 per share, and a perpetual term.
-For each Class B Unit that we sell, the number of Class A Units we are offering will be reduced on a one-for-one basis.
+We are also offering to certain purchasers whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, 335,000 Class B Units (the "Class B Units"), with each Class B Unit consisting of (i) one (1) pre-funded warrant (each, a "Pre-Funded Warrant") to purchase one (1) share of common stock, in lieu of shares of common stock and (ii) one (1) Common Warrant.
+The purchase price of each Class B Unit will be equal to \$4.99999.
+Each Pre-Funded Warrant is exercisable for one (1) share of our common stock and has an exercise price of \$0.00001 per share, and a perpetual term.
 This prospectus also relates to the offering of common stock issuable upon exercise of the Pre-Funded Warrants and Common Warrants.
 We collectively refer to the Class A Units, Class B Units, the shares of common stock, Pre-Funded Warrants, Common Warrants and the shares of common stock underlying the Pre-Funded Warrants and Common Warrants as the "securities."

 The Class A Units and Class B Units will not be certificated and the shares of common stock, Pre-Funded Warrants, and Common Warrants are immediately separable and will be issued separately in this offering.
-Each Common Warrant will be exercisable immediately upon issuance, have a term of five (5) years from the date of issuance and an exercise price equal to \$ .
+Each Common Warrant will be exercisable immediately upon issuance, have a term of five (5) years from the date of issuance and an exercise price equal to \$5.25.